Snorkeling in Huatulco: An Incredible Underwater Adventure

 Where to Snorkel in Huatulco Mexico

-Our group of eight snorkelers and three crew members were anchored offshore at San Agustin Beach, a western bay in the Bahías de Huatulco area on Mexico’s Pacific Coast that has incredible, sapphire-blue waters.
+Our group of eight snorkelers and three crew members were anchored offshore at San Agustin Beach, a western bay in the Bahías de Huatulco area that has incredible, sapphire-blue waters.
 It’s definitely one of the best snorkeling locations in Huatulco.

 With calm waters and underwater visibility of up to 18 metres, even novices can spot florescent damsel fish, spiny black sea urchins and eels ducking through the crevasses of the coral reef.